Varunda/iqdb/README.md

 You can run `make docker` to build the docker image.

+or use `docker build .` to build the docker image

 See the [Dockerfile](./Dockerfile) for an example of which packages to install on Ubuntu.

 # History

+this version of IQDB is a fork from [Danbooru's IQDB](https://github.com/danbooru/iqdb), and incorporates some changes from [e621's IQDB](https://github.com/e621ng/iqdb).
-This version of IQDB is a fork of the original [IQDB](https://iqdb.org/code), written by [piespy](mailto:piespy@gmail.com).
+Danbooru's IQDB version of IQDB is a fork of the original [IQDB](https://iqdb.org/code), written by [piespy](mailto:piespy@gmail.com).
 IQDB is based on code from [imgSeek](https://sourceforge.net/projects/imgseek/), written by Ricardo Niederberger Cabral.
 The IQDB algorithm is based on the paper